mobify/workshop--adaptivejs-site-1x/README.md

-#Step 5: Style the header
+#Step 5: Style the Header

 Now that there is content in the header, we add style to it.